airswap/airswap-about/reference/indexer.md

 ### `getStakedAmount`

-Get a list of locators that have an intent to trade a token pair.
-Along with the locators, their corresponding staking scores are returned, and the address of the next cursor to pass back into the function to achieve pagination.
+Get the amount staked for a specific user, token pair, and protocol.

 ```java
 function getStakedAmount(